Coconut oil is a multifaceted ingredient in both food preparation and beauty products.

 15. Makeup brush cleaner

-Makeup brushes collect bacteria, oil from your face, dead skin and dirt, so you need to clean them regularly.
+Makeup brushes collect bacteria, oil from your face, dead skin and dirt.
+This is why it’s essential to clean them regularly.

 → Mix 1 tsp of coconut oil with 0.5 tsp of fresh lemon juice in a small bowl.

-Swirl the brush around in the mixture, then wipe the brush off with kitchen paper.
+Swirl the brush around in the mixture, then wipe it off with kitchen paper.

 16. Metal polish

-This versatile oil is excellent for cleaning metal materials and also deepens the color when used on bronze.
+This versatile oil is excellent for cleaning metal materials.
+It also deepens the color of bronze.

 → Use a soft cotton cloth with some coconut oil on it to clean and buff the metal.